Origins of the Sámi: K.B. Wiklund's overwintering theory

 Taking different body measurements, in particular the size of the skull, was the basis for the late 19th century and early 20th century's physical anthropology.
 Here, Gustaf Retzius is taking the measurements of the Sámi man Fjellstedt from Härjedalen.

 Not everyone agreed, however, on the physical similarities between the Sámi and the Finns.
 At the turn of the 20th century, the linguist K.B.
 Wiklund stated that the Sámi "are in anthropological regards just as removed from the Finns as ever from the Nordic people".
 (Wiklund meant in terms of physical anthropology, that is the study of phenotypic traits, which at the time was a large area of research).
 According to Wiklund, it was characteristic for the Sámi to have a short head and to be of short stature, to have black hair, brown eyes and a weak chin.
 In his opinion, nobody had been able to prove an anthropological relationship between the Sámi and any other people.
 He concluded that "the Lappish race" arose through a long time of total isolation from other groups of people.

-But how would such an isolation have occurred?
 When the botanist Rolf Nordhagen realised that he could show that relatively large parts of the Norwegian Arctic and Atlantic coasts were ice-free during the last Ice Age, this dovetailed remarkably with Wiklunds theory.
 Archaeologist Anders Nummedal had also found very old dwellings at Gurravárri in Áltá, in precisely the area Nordhagen had identified as having been ice-free.
 Thus Wiklund was finally able to solve "the mystery of the Lappish prehistory".
 The relics of the Komsa culture had to be traces of the Sámi people's forefathers, who spent the Ice Age in isolation by the coast.
 From there they would have spread further south as the ice melted.